-SERGEY KHACHATRYAN was born in 1985 in Yerevan, Armenia.
-In December 2000 he won First Prize in the VIII International Jean Sibelius competition in Helsinki, becoming the youngest winner in the history of the competition.
-In 2005 he claimed the First Prize at the Queen Elisabeth Competition in Brussels.
+Born in Yerevan, Armenia, violinist SERGEY KHACHATRYAN won First Prize at the VIII International Jean Sibelius Competition in Helsinki in 2000, becoming the youngest ever winner in the history of the competition.
+In 2005 he claimed First Prize at the Queen Elisabeth Competition in Brussels.

 In recent seasons, Sergey has performed with the Bamberger Symphoniker (Herbert Blomstedt and Jonathan Nott), Munich Philharmonic (James Gaffigan), Swedish Radio Symphony (Valcuha), Mariinsky Orchestra (Valery Gergiev), and Orchestre de Paris (Andris Nelsons and Gianandrea Noseda).
 He has also collaborated with the Berliner Philharmoniker, Royal Concertgebouw Orchestra, Netherlands Radio Philharmonic, Rotterdam Philharmonic, Orchestre National de France, London Symphony, London Philharmonic, Philharmonia Orchestra, NHK Symphony, Sydney Symphony, and Melbourne Symphony.